 The issuance of qualifying charitable gift annuities does not constitute engaging in the business of insurance in Iowa.
 Failure to comply with state law may result in a civil penalty not to exceed $1,000 for each annuity issued by the charitable organization that does not qualify.

 Notification ProcessWritten notification must be given to the Iowa Insurance Division on the date it enters into its first qualified charitable gift annuity agreement.
 The notice must contain the signature of an officer or director of the charity, identify the name and address of the organization, include a copy of the IRS letter granting the charity tax-exempt status and certify that the charity is a bona fide charitable organization and that the annuities offered are qualifying charitable gift annuities as defined by state law.

 Disclosure LanguageState disclosure language must be included in a written gift annuity agreement.
-The required language must be in a separate paragraph in type no smaller that that generally used in the annuity agreement:
+The required language must be in a separate paragraph in a type size no smaller than that generally used in the annuity agreement:

 "A qualified charitable gift annuity is not insurance under the laws of this state and is not subject to regulation by the commissioner or protected by an insurance guaranty fund or an insurance guaranty association."

 Reserve RequirementsIowa does not require an issuing charity to hold any amount in reserve.